ISLANDS OF LORETO EXPEDITION

-Included: 4 expeditions, 4 nights double occupancy on suite type / apartment, transportation between expeditions, two expert guides, private expedition boat, light breakfasts, lunches and healthy snacks, expedition gear, and high-quality photography.
+Included: 4 marine expeditions, one workshop, one hike adventure, 4 nights double occupancy on suite type / apartment, transportation between expeditions, two expert guides, private expedition boat, light breakfasts, lunches and healthy snacks, expedition gear, and high-quality photography.

 DURATION: